FernandoFH/Software_Engineer/README.md

 # Software Engineer Self-Taught

+This is a curated list of free courses from reputable universities that satisfy the same requirements as an undergraduate Computer Science degree, minus general education.

 - [ ] [Data Structures & Algorithms](https://github.com/FernandoFH/Algorithms_Specialization)

 - [ ] MIT 6.100L Introduction to CS and Programming using Python